chrisburr/gitlab-runner-api/README.rst

 An unofficial Python implementation of the API for creating customised GitLab CI runners.

-This package provides the basic functionality for registering a :class:`~gitlab_runner_api.Runner`.
+This package provides the basic functionality for registering a `Runner <https://gitlab-runner-api.readthedocs.io/en/latest/runner.html#gitlab_runner_api.Runner>`_.
-This object can then be used to request a :class:`~gitlab_runner_api.Job` and communicate the log, status and artifacts back to GitLab.
+This object can then be used to request a `Job <https://gitlab-runner-api.readthedocs.io/en/latest/job.html#job-api>`_ and communicate the log, status and artifacts back to GitLab.
 No functionality is provided to execute the payloads defined in the ``.gitlab-ci.yml``.

 This package was originally developed to support `LHCb's Analysis Productions <https://gitlab.cern.ch/lhcb-datapkg/AnalysisProductions>`_ by providing a CI runner that could submit jobs to LHCbDIRAC.